Lamppost-ux/Dashboard_projects/project-3-Sales_dashboard/README.md

 ## Data Source

+**Data Generation:**This dataset was synthetically created to simulate a real-world retail/wholesale business scenario.
+While the data is generated, the analysis techniques and insights extraction methods are identical to those used with production business data.

 - **Dataset:** Synthetic Sales Data (Star Schema)
 - **Structure:** Relational database with 6 tables
   - `fact_sales` - Main transaction data (100,000 records)